 It can be challenging as a first-time parent to distinguish between two crucial yet very similar cues, sleepy versus tired.
 So, is your baby hungry or tired?
 Here’s how to tell.

 Babies can be tricky to read, especially in the early days while you’re still recovering from birth.
-Thankfully, a few tips can help distinguish the difference between your baby’s hunger and sleep cues with more ease.
+Thankfully, a few tips can help distinguish the difference between your baby’s hunger and sleep cues more easily.

 How do I know if my baby is hungry or tired?

-For some children, the signaling of sleepy and hungry cues can happen very quickly or even at the last moment.
-Babies cannot tell you, “I’m hungry, please feed me some formula,” or “I’m getting sleepy, I’m ready for bed now.”
+For some children, signaling sleepy and hungry cues can happen very quickly or even at the last moment.
+Babies cannot tell you, “I’m hungry; please feed me some formula,” or “I’m getting sleepy; I’m ready for bed now.”

 So, it’s up to you – the parent – to watch the clock and learn their cues to make the best-educated guess you can.

 What babies can do is cry.
 Their cry is a form of communication; sometimes, it’s their only communication.
 It sends out a signal to you, “I need something,” and you must figure out what they need.

 Keep reading to learn more about hunger and sleep cues.

 Read next: Essential Newborn Baby Sleep Tips and Advice from a Pediatric Sleep Consultant